 Fish studies have identified the following behavioral reactions to sound: alteration of natural behaviors (e.g., startle or alarm), and avoidance (LGL Ltd Environmental Research Associates et al., 2008; McCauley et al., 2000b; Pearson et al., 1992).
-In the context of this Supplemental EIS/OEIS, and to remain consistent with available behavioral reaction literature, the terms "startle," "alarm," "response," and "reaction" will be used synonymously.
-In addition, observed behavioral reactions to sound can include disruption to or alteration of swimming, schooling, feeding, breeding, and migrating.
+In the context of this Supplemental EIS/OEIS, and to remain consistent with behavioral response literature, the terms "startle," "alarm," "response," and "reaction" will be used synonymously.
+In addition, observed behavioral reactions to sound can include disruption to or alteration of swimming, schooling, anti-predator behaviors, feeding, breeding, and migrating.
 Sudden changes in sound level can cause fish changes in depth and swimming direction.
-However, some fish either do not respond, or learn to tolerate or habituate to the noise exposure (e.g., Bruintjes et al., 2016; Currie et al., 2020; Hubert et al., 2020b; Nedelec et al., 2016b; Radford et al., 2016).
+However, some fish either do not respond, or learn to tolerate or habituate to the noise exposure (e.g., Bruintjes et al., 2016; Currie et al., 2020; Hubert et al., 2020b; Nedelec et al., 2016b; Radford et al., 2016){Maurer, 2023, "##23674}.